Eaton 9PX 1500VA UPS Fan Mod

 Replacing the stock fans of an Eaton 9PX 1500VA UPS for quiet operation

 I recently decided to replace my existing APC UPS devices with the robust Eaton 9PX 1500VA UPS.
-However, there was a catch - the standard fan on the Eaton UPS was tooloud for my home lab environment.
+However, there was a catch - the standard fan on the Eaton UPS was too loud for my home lab environment.
 In this article, I share my experience of replacing the stock fan with a quieter Noctua fan and the modifications that were required to make it work smoothly.

 The decision to replace my existing APC UPS devices was driven by several factors.
 The batteries in both my APC SMT1500RMI2UC and SMT750RMI2UC had reached the end of their life and replacing them would not have been cheap.
 In addition, APC’s recent questionable business decisions, such as requiring mandatory subscriptions to use their automatic shutdown tool PowerChute Network Shutdown and to receive software updates for the network card, made their UPS devices less attractive for homelab needs.

 In contrast, Eaton offers perpetual licenses for its corresponding shutdown tool Intelligent Power Manager, which ensures long-term usability without ongoing subscription costs.
+Firmware updates for the network card are free.

 Danger